-Course Code: ELEN3009A

-Course Description: Software Development II
+Course Code: ELEN3009A Course Description: Software Development II

-NQF Credits 18 NQF Level: 7

-(18) (3-0-3) (1 term)

 This course introduces the student to key aspects of software development.
-The course covers three main areas: object-oriented modelling and design, programming using modern $C + +$ , and key software engineering technical practices.
+The course covers three main areas: object-oriented modelling and design, programming using modern C + +, and key software engineering technical practices.
 In terms of object-orient modelling, important concepts such as information hiding, composition, inheritance and polymorphism are explored.
-Modern $C + +$ covers the use of the auto keyword, range-based for loops, the Standard Template Library, and smart pointers.
+Modern C + + covers the use of the auto keyword, range-based for loops, the Standard Template Library, and smart pointers.
 The software engineering practices that are focused on are unit testing and basic version control.

-Course Code: ELEN3012A

 Course Description: Signals and Systems II A

-NQF Credits 12 NQF Level: 7

-(12) (3-1-0 ) (1 term)

 The Signals and Systems IIA course provides the student with theoretical and mathematical foundations underpinning more specialised courses in Control; Signal processing and Measurements.
 The course syllabus entails seven key areas:

-1) Fourier transforms
+- 1) Fourier transforms

-2) Applic ations of the Fourier transforms
+- 2) Applications of the Fourier transforms

-3) Bode p lots
+- 3) Bode plots

-uous filter design
+- 4) Continuous filter design

-State variable modelling
+- 5) State variable modelling

-Solution of the State equations in time and frequency domains
+- 6) Solution of the State equations in time and frequency domains

-7) Sampling continuous time signals.
+- 7) Sampling continuous time signals.

-Course Code: ELEN3013A

 Course Description: Signals and Systems II B

-NQF Credits: 9 NQF Level: 7

 (9) (2-1- 1) (1 term)